wur_radd_alerts

 geographic_coverage

-Humid tropical forest in South America, Central America, sub-Saharan Africa and insular Southeast Asia (expansion to continental SE Asia and the Pacific is forthcoming by end 2023)
+Humid tropical forest in South America, Central America, sub-Saharan Africa and Southeast Asia

 update_frequency